martinberlin/eink-calendar/README.md

 # CALE E-ink calendar

-A very easy and straight-forward E-Ink calendar.
+## A very easy and straight-forward E-Ink calendar

 The original version and hackaday project is moved to the [legacy branch](https://github.com/martinberlin/eink-calendar/tree/legacy)

-Now what remains here in master is the version that will just do two things only:
+**Now what remains here in master is the version that will just do two things only:**

 1. Will connect to [cale.es](http://cale.es) and grab a dynamic rendered BMP
 2. Will go to sleep the amount of seconds defined in Config and return to point 1